Mindwerks/wildmidi/README.md

 * API change: WildMidi_OpenBuffer() and WildMidi_GetOutput() changed
   to accept strictly 32bit size parameters, i.e. uint32_t, instead of unsigned long.
+* DOS (DJGPP) port, player: Support for Sound Blaster output.
 * Build requires cmake-2.8.11 or newer now.

+0.3.6
+* Fix some portability issues.

 0.3.5
 * Greatly reduced the heap usage (was a regression introduced in 0.2.3)
 * OpenAL support: Fixed audio output on big-endian systems.
 Fixed audio skips at song start.
 * OSS support: No longer uses mmap mode for better compatibility.
+This gains us NetBSD and OpenBSD support.
 * Worked around an invalid memory read found by valgrind when playing Beethoven's Fur Elise.rmi at 44100 Hz using the old MIDIA patch-set from 1994.